Anushkvijay/First-repo/README.md

 # Example Repository
-Hello World, This is a saample and example repository
+Hello World, This is a sample and example repository

+Hi this is my second change to this repo